Blackjack vs Poker

 Complex Hands in Poker

+It’s safe to say that poker is a more complex game than blackjack.
+In particular, while blackjack is a game with a simple structure, poker requires knowledge of different combinations of cards, their meanings and values, and how best to play your opponents as well as the game itself.
+It’s a much more involved game, which is one of the reasons it has become popular.
+Most amateur poker players know that the strongest hand in the game is the Royal Flush - five cards of one suit in consecutive order.
+If you find yourself in a make-or-break moment with one, you’re looking at a good chance of winning.
 However, there are different ways of building a winning hand - especially as you won’t always experience a Royal Flush - and some of these require some strategy to navigate.
 For example, a Full House consists of three same-rank cards (same number or face card) and a pair of a different number or face.
 In this situation, your trio of cards establishes the strength of your hand, so you’re going to want to make sure that those cards are of the highest value possible before continuing with confidence.

 Blackjack or Poker - Which Game is Better?

 Some players will look at the low house edge in blackjack and see that as a good reason to choose it.
-Others may like the skill element that needs to be employed in poker.
+However, it’s important to note that while strategies can add a structured approach to the game, they can’t guarantee an outcome.